-Brooke Shields Shares Rare Wedding Photo To Celebrate Anniversary Milestone
+Brooke Shields Shares Rare Wedding Photo To Celebrate 19th Anniversary

-Brooke Shields shared a rare wedding photo from her nuptials to Chris Henchy to celebrate her milestone anniversary.
+Brooke Shields shared a rare wedding photo from her nuptials to Chris Henchy to celebrate their anniversary.
 The couple has been married for 19 years.
-They tied the knot in 2001.
-Brooke and Chris met through mutual friends in 1999 and their love for one another has remained a constant ever since.
-In the sweet pic, Brooke is seen with her eyes closed, moving in for a kiss with her handsome husband shortly after they were wed.
+Brooke and Chris met through mutual friends in 1999, and their love for one another has remained a constant ever since.
+In the sweet pic, Brooke was seen with her eyes closed, moving in for a kiss with her handsome husband shortly after they were wed.

 From what could be seen of her dress, Brooke wore a strapless white gown for her ceremony and reception.
 The dress appeared to have a stylish detail across her chest.
-Her hair seems to have been curled into romantic waves.
-Atop her head, she wore what looked to be a long veil that was attached to the back of her head.
-From the angle of the black and white shot, it was difficult to tell if she wore a crown or headpiece as well on her wedding day.
+Her hair seemed to have been curled into romantic waves.
+Atop her head, she wore a long veil.
+From the angle of the black-and-white shot, it was difficult to tell if she wore a crown or headpiece as well.

-Chris donned a white tuxedo for his ceremony and reception.
+Chris wore a white tuxedo for the ceremony and reception.
 He was seen from the back so it was unclear if he wore a white tie as well to match his jacket.
-Chris’s hair was longer in the back and he sported long sideburns.
+Chris’ hair was longer in the back and he sported long sideburns.
 The couple had a Roman Catholic ceremony at a Palm Beach, California estate.

-Fans of the duo also shared their feelings regarding the happy news in the comments section of the post.
+Non-celebrity fans of the duo also shared their feelings regarding the happy news in the comments section of the post.

 “Endless love.
 Gorgeous!” stated one follower.

-“I can feel the love just in looking at the picture,” said a second fan.
+“I can feel the love just in looking at the picture,” said a second admirer.

 “Here’s to many, many more happy years with one another,” remarked a third Instagram user.